Chocolate French Silk Pie

 Does French Silk Pie Need to Be Refrigerated?

-French silk pie definitely needs to be kept in the refrigerator due to the raw eggs in the filling.
-The filling will also start melting if it becomes too warm.
+French silk pie definitely needs to be kept in the refrigerator due to the eggs in the filling.
+The filling will start melting if it becomes too warm.

 How Long Can You Keep French Silk Pie?

-You can keep french silk pie refrigerated and loosely covered for 3-4 days.
-It is best eaten the day after it is made for the best texture with the crust.
+French silk pie can be refrigerated and loosely covered for 3-4 days.
+It is best eaten the day after it is made for the best texture.

 Watch the Video Tutorial!